netgroup-polito/verefoo/tester/README.md

 5: result (FAIL in case of test failed)
 6: the execution time for each execution of the verification

 It is possible to do several verification for each request in the policy_url_paramters.
-The default value is 1, but it can be modified by edit the tests_number variable in test.py file
+The default value is 1, but it can be modified by edit the the arg value of run-test ant task in build.xml